LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

    // => GIF

-Return pixel Information About an Image
+Return Pixel Information About an Image
 ---------------------------------------

 Use the `image->pixel` method on an image object.
 This returns a string value